21 Great Day Trips From New York City

 Fire Island, New York

-The main tourist stop on Fire Island is Ocean Beach Village.
-This village was actually once called ‘the Land of No’ due to its myriad of rules and regulations implemented to dissuade tourists from visiting.
-Over the course of the past few years, however, the rules have eased and now there are primarily two that need to be followed: No littering, and No eating on the beach.
-On summer weekend nights, you’re likely to find foam parties and fellow island go-ers looking for love.
+Over the course of the past few years, however, the rules have eased, and now there are primarily two that need to be followed: No littering and No eating on the beach.
+You’ll likely find foam parties and fellow island-goers looking for love on summer weekend nights.

 Beacon, New York